-Chris Hayes enters his first year as the Dolphin Head Coach after spending three years as the Dolphins assistant head coach during his second stint with the team that began in 2013.
+Before taking the reigns of the program, Hayes spent three years as the Dolphins assistant head coach during his second stint with the team, which began in 2013.

 As assistant head coach, Hayes served as the third base coach, coordinated the Dolphin offense, worked with the hitters, baserunners and infielders.
 He also coordinated and managed team travel, equipment and the strength and conditioning program.
 Additionally, Hayes spent significant time assisting Dolphin recruiting coordinator, Chuck Jeroloman, with recruiting.